A pointwise cubic average for two commuting transformations: Introduction

 for commuting transformations $S,T$ and $R$.
 Another is to study averages of the form

 for commuting transformations $S$ and $T$.

 The existence of the pointwise limit of (\ref{EQ1}) was proved by Assani \cite{A1} for three transformations and it was generalized to an arbitrary number of transformations by Chu and Frantzikinakis \cite{CF}.
 It is worth noting that in fact no assumption of commutativity of the transformations is required.

 In contrast, the average (\ref{EQ2}) has a very different nature.
 Leibman \cite{L} showed that convergence of (\ref{EQ2}) fails (even in $L^2$) without commutativity assumptions.
-When the transformations commute, the $L^2$ convergence of (\ref{EQ2}) (and its higher order versions) was proved by Host \cite{H} based on the work of Tao \cite{Tao} and Austin \cite{Aus}.
+When the transformations commute, the $L^2$ convergence of (\ref{EQ2}) (and its higher order versions) was first proved by Austin \cite{Aus} based on the work of Tao \cite{Tao} and then by Host \cite{H} using a different method.
 In order to prove this result, Host introduced the notion of magic extensions, which allows one to study such averages in an extension system with convenient properties.
 It is natural to ask if the averages in (\ref{EQ2}) converges in the pointwise sense.
 In this paper, we prove:

 \begin{thm} Let $(X,\mu,S,T)$ be an ergodic measure preserving system with commuting transformations $S$ and $T$.
-Then the average converges a.e. as $N$ goes to infinity for any $f_1,f_2,f_3 \in L^{\infty}(\mu)$. \end{thm}
+Then the average converges a.e. as $N$ goes to infinity for any $f_0,f_1,f_2 \in L^{\infty}(\mu)$. \end{thm}

 Recently Huang, Shao and Ye \cite{HSY2} proved the pointwise convergence of multiple averages for a single transformation on a distal system.
-So a natural question arises from Theorem \ref{THM}: If $(X,\mu,S,T)$ is an ergodic measure preserving system with commuting transformations $S$ and $T$, does the average converge in the pointwise sense as $N$ goes to infinity?
-The case when $S$ and $T$ are powers of some ergodic transformation was solved by Bourgain \cite{Bo} but no further results were given until Huang, Shao and Ye result.
+So a natural question arises from Theorem \ref{THM}: If $(X,\mu,S,T)$ is an ergodic measure preserving system with commuting transformations $S$ and $T$, does the average

+converge in the pointwise sense as $N$ goes to infinity?
+Very little is known towards this question up to now.
+In \cite{DT}, Demeter and Thiele obtained the pointwise convergence a variation of this average.
+The case when $S$ and $T$ are powers of some ergodic transformation was solved by Bourgain \cite{Bo}, but no further results were known.